katiew23/labMoviesApp/README.md

 Supabase is used to persist user-specific application data.

-The following lists are stored in Supabase:
+The following application data is stored in Supabase:

-* Favourite movies
+- Favourite movies
-* Favourite TV series
+- Favourite TV series
-* Must Watch movies
+- Must Watch movies
-* Favourite movie positions
+- Favourite movie positions
-* Favourite TV series positions
+- Favourite TV series positions
+- Movie reviews

-Each database record is associated with the authenticated user's ID.
+User-specific database records are associated with the authenticated user's ID.

 Row Level Security policies ensure that users can only read, add, update, or remove their own records.